tckmn/caveman-duels/CavemanDuels.md

 Caveman leader wrote control code in C++, and [put it on Github repo](https://github.com/KeyboardFire/caveman-duels).
 You can run and test program there.

-Very very simple program (1 line!) is also posted in answers below.
+Very very very simple program (1 line!) is also posted in answers below.

 ## Scoring and leaderboard